Kosovo national football team: Home stadium

 Kosovo's home stadium is the Fadil Vokrri Stadium.
 The stadium capacity is 13,500, which makes it the second largest national stadium in Kosovo.
 Kosovo's previous national stadium was the Adem Jashari Olympic Stadium which is currently under renovation.
 Kosovo also used Loro Boriçi Stadium during the 2018 FIFA World Cup qualifying campaign, and this happened after the two stadiums in Pristina and Mitrovica at that time were under renovation and do not meet UEFA standards.
 On 12 July 2019, the construction of Kosovo National Stadium began, and two days later the project of this stadium was presented which would have a capacity of 30,000 seats, but after the presentation, the construction was suspended for political reasons related to the location.

 Rivalries

 Albania

 This derby is otherwise known as Brotherly derby (Derbi vëllazëror), also known as the Brotherly (Vëllazërorja).
 The documented beginnings of this derby date back to the time during the World War II, respectively on 29 November 1942, where they played a friendly match as part of the celebrations for 30th Anniversary of the Independence of Albania and the match ended with a 2–0 win for Tirana, this derby is back 50 years after the first match, when the Football Federation of Kosovo signed a cooperation protocol with the Albanian Football Association and in the framework of this protocol it was decided to play on 14 February a friendly match between these two national teams, and this match ended with a 3–1 win for Albania.

+Romania

+Kosovo and Romania have a tense football rivalry, largely due to Romania's support for Serbia's territorial integrity and has not recognized the legitimacy of Kosovo's independence.
+The two teams have faced each other several times, with each match resulting in significant controversy.
+In a September 2023 UEFA Euro 2024 qualifying, Kosovo walked off the pitch in protest after incidents involving Romanian fans, including pro-Serbia chants and banners.
+The match resumed, but Kosovo's appeal for a 3–0 victory was rejected and Romania won 2–0.
+In their 2024–25 UEFA Nations League encounters, tensions escalated further with fights on the pitch, object-throwing and clashes between players and fans.
+The final match was abandoned and Romania was later awarded a 3–0 victory.
+Both teams faced fines for the incidents and the Football Federation of Kosovo subsequently confirmed they would appeal the decision to the Court of Arbitration for Sport.